josep-pujol/learning_ifd-dashboard/README.md

     - To deploy the project

 ## Testing
-- Unit testing was ran using Jasmine.
-Tests include:
+- Unit tests with Jasmine include:
     - Tests several dates to ensure the function formatDate return appropiate formatting
     - Test a call to the API and verifies that essential keys are in the response
 - All code used on this site has been manually tested to ensure everything is working as expected.
 Some tests include: